Dating TipsApril 14, 20269 min read

 Should I Text First?
 The Psychology of Initiating Conversations in Dating

 Yes, you can text first—and often it shows confidence and interest rather than neediness.
 The real question isn't whether you should, but whether the other person is meeting you halfway.
 If you're always the one starting conversations and they rarely initiate, that's a pattern worth noticing.
 A healthy dynamic usually looks something like 70/30: one person might reach out a bit more, but both people show up.
 Text first when you have something to say or when you want to connect; stop leaning in when you're the only one doing the reaching.
-ForReal helps you see who's actually engaging by turning your conversations into clear patterns—so you know if you're building something mutual or carrying the chat alone.
+Here's the psychology behind why initiation feels so loaded, how to read reciprocity without scorekeeping, and when stepping back is the most self-respecting move.

 Why Texting First Feels Loaded